-359. PERSONAL RELATIONSHIPS WITHIN THE FAMILY.
+359. Personal Relationships within the Family.
 Fall.
 Credit three hours.
 Mr. Feldman.
 F 2-4:30.
-Room 225.
-M.V.R.
-Annex.
+Fifth floor, East Wing.

 The understanding of relationships within the family will be achieved primarily through studying families.
 After the selection and definition of an area of study, students will become acquainted with research procedures and methods pertinent to the investigation.
 The families will then be studied and the data correlated and analyzed.
 The course is a combined research practicum and a survey of pertinent readings; it will be conducted as a seminar.